 Previously, I was on the editorial board of the French language journal Socio, based at the Maison des Sciences de l’Homme in Paris, France.
 For five years, I was the editor of the peer-reviewed interdisciplinary journal, Socialist Studies/Etudes Socialistes.
 Towards the end of my tenure as editor, Cheryl LaGuardia, librarian at Harvard University’s Widener Library wrote that “Libraries serving Canadian and socialist scholars should be knowledgeable about this title.”

-I have reviewed for more than twenty scholarly journals, including the American Indian Quarterly, the American Journal of Sociology, the Canadian Journal of Native Studies, the Canadian Review of Political Science, the Canadian Review of Sociology, Current Sociology, the International Feminist Journal of Politics, Qualitative Inquiry, and Studies in Political Economy.
+I have reviewed for more than twenty-five scholarly journals, including the American Indian Quarterly, the American Journal of Sociology, the Canadian Journal of Native Studies, the Canadian Review of Political Science, the Canadian Review of Sociology, Current Sociology, the International Feminist Journal of Politics, Qualitative Inquiry, and Studies in Political Economy.